Edward activity

 "SAY HELLO" A foster child entering your home for the first time needs to know he or she is welcome.
 What you say and do during the first contact with the child will set the tone for your future relationship with the child.
 You and your family will have time to plan for his arrival after the child’s social worker has confirmed the placement with you...

-1 min reading timeAnnual Training Requirements
+1 min reading timeWritten Report

 0 min reading timeApplicant Evaluation